gokceoguzerenler/cis530_sp2021/homework/python-and-bash/python-and-bash.md

 All your answers should be added to `python_questions.py`, which can be downloaded [here](python_questions.py).
 If you'd like to include any import statements other than the ones already provided, post on Piazza for permission first.
+Make sure your code runs as expected in Python 3.

 ### 2.1.
 File I/O
 You can open, read, and write files using the aptly-named open(), read(), and write() commands. read() returns the entire contents of